A new vice president reached out to me recently to discuss how to prepare for her new role. She asked me what she needed to do differently.

 - Ask for help.
 Nobody or organization has all the answers.
 Asking for help is a key differentiator between highly innovative and successful VPs and those who fail.
 Don’t hesitate to ask external experts for help.
 Check your ego at the door.

 - Use enabling digital technology.
-Digital technology, including Artificial Intelligence, Blockchain, and the ongoing feedback they provide is pervasive and can empower you to drive innovation and results.
-A majority of your workforce, Millennials, expect to use the latest technologies.
-The question is how are you using digital technology to communicate with, receive feedback from, and measure the progress of your organization in the eyes of your customers, peers, and employees?
-How does digital technology feed and tabulate your measures and provide you predictive measures?
-What advantages and innovations can AI or Blockchain offer your business?
+Digital technology, including Artificial Intelligence, blockchain, and the ongoing feedback they provide is pervasive and can empower you to drive innovation and results.
+A majority of your workforce, millennials and Gen Z employees, expect to use the latest technologies.
+The question is how are you using digital technology to communicate with, receive feedback from, improve productivity and measure the progress of your organization in the eyes of your customers, peers, and employees?
+How does digital technology feed and tabulate your outcomes and provide you predictive measures?
+What advantages and innovations can AI or blockchain offer your business?
+Most importantly, how are you integrating digital technology into your workflows allowing AI to do what it does best and employees do what they do best and training employees on how to use the technology?
+Most executives skip this last step.

 - Embrace organizational speed, agility, and constant change.
 The level of speed an organization exhibits is shaped by the industry it is in, and the laws, regulations, scientific invention, capital, reliability, and quality it requires.
 The software industry is faster than aerospace which is faster than biotech.
 Whatever industry you are in, you need to innovate faster than your competition.
 You need to adhere to the disciplines of agile organizations as explained by McKinsey or in this Harvard Business Review article.